Cole-Codemann/SIMD-GPU-Core/README.md

 - [ ] Implement Caching
 - [ ] Move to 32 bit words and instructions.
 - [ ] Build as assembler to allow easier programming.
-- [ ] Consolodate concurrent and non-concurrent memory instructions
+- [ ] Consolidate concurrent and non-concurrent memory instructions